Lexikos/AutoHotkey-jk/readme.md

 dllCall and comCall are available and mostly unchanged, but may be unsafe with regard to pointers on x64, as JavaScript does not support the full 64-bit integer range.
 Parameters with the `*` or `P` type suffix currently cannot produce output since the script has no way to create a VarRef, but ptr parameters can be used instead (e.g. with a single-element typed array such as `new Uint32Array(1)`).

+Whenever new built-in functions are added to the base version of AutoHotkey, they must be also added to the list in [funcs.ahk](funcs.ahk) before they can be referenced in JavaScript.

 ### Variables

 All built-in variables should be available except for the following: `A_IsCritical`, `A_Index`, `A_Loop`..., `A_Space`, `A_Tab`, `A_ThisFunc`

-Any built-in variables added to base AutoHotkey will not be available unless they are also added to the list in [vars.ahk](vars.ahk).
+Whenever new built-in variables are added to the base version of AutoHotkey, they must be also added to the list in [vars.ahk](vars.ahk) before they can be referenced in JavaScript.

 ### Classes